Explore with care

-Park only in one of the Arboretum's 33 designated parking lots.
+- Park only in one of the Arboretum's 33 designated parking lots.

 - The Morton Arboretum is a tobacco-free environment.
 Smoking and tobacco use (including smokeless cigarettes), is not allowed indoors or outdoors within the Arboretum.

 - Trail signs are placed strategically to show connecting trails and roads.
 Use them for orientation.
 Benches provide an opportunity to sit, relax, and enjoy the beauty of nature.

 - For maximum enjoyment of the grounds, we recommend walking on the designated hiking trails and staying off the roadways.
 If you are walking on a paved roadway, please travel against the flow of car traffic, and keep as far right on the road (in your direction of travel) as possible.
-We remind road users that automobiles, bicycles, and joggers, each of which is directed to use these roadways.
+We remind road users that automobiles, bicycles, and joggers are all sharing our roads.

-- The Arboretum plant collections include 41,000 labeled specimens throughout the grounds.
+- The Arboretum plant collections include more than 41,000 labeled specimens throughout the grounds.
 At times you may want to go off trail to get a closer look at collections or specimens.
 Please use good judgment and be aware of your footing and the terrain.
 Watch for poison ivy.
 Avoid plant damage by refraining from walking through garden beds.

 - The Arboretum lakes and ponds are for your viewing pleasure but are not accessible for swimming or fishing.